-Objective-based Management Actions Management Targets Monitoring Timing / frequency of monitorin Condition B1-1: The proponent must prepare and submit a Staged Disturbance Footprint Report to the CEO that identifies the final disturbance footprint for the relevant stage of the proposal Disturbance Footprint Report may be submitted in stages and must demonstr rate, at every stage, that the maxim um clearing extents specified under Conditio on A1-1 and achievement of environ B2-1 and B3-1 will be met for all stages combined.

-Woodside will prepare and submit a Staged Disturbance Footprint Report to the CEO that identifies the final disturbance footprint for the relevant stage of the Proposal prior to construction activities.
-The Staged Disturbance Footprint Report will be submitted in stages and must demonstrate, at every stage, that the maximum clearing extents No clearing to occur outside of the approved project clearing footprints. • Regular construction area inspections to visually check/review clearing boundaries. • Weekly during clearing activities.
-All areas permitted to be cleared as per each Stage Disturbance Footprint will be clearly identified on project documentation and demarcated on site. • Ground survey using surveyors and/or aerial photography in combination with baseline mapping shapefiles and Geographic Information System (GIS) technology to determine the extent of each vegetation type present within the DE. • Monthly during active clearin scopes.
+Management Actions Management Targets Monitoring Timing / frequency of monitoring Reporting Condition B1-1: The proponent must prepare and submit a Staged Disturbance Footprint Report may be submitted in stages and must demonst B2-1 and B3-1 will be met for all stages combined. · · · · · · · · · · · · · · · · · · · • • Woodside will prepare and submit a Staged Disturbance Footprint Report to the CEO that identifies the final disturbance footprint for the relevant stage of the Proposal prior to construction activities.
+The Staged Disturbance Footprint Report will be submitted in stages and must demonstrate, at every stage, that the maximum clearing extents No clearing to occur outside of the approved project clearing footprints.
+Regular construction area inspections to visually check/review clearing boundaries.
+Weekly during clearing activities.
+Internal construction reporting. and achievement of environmental outcomes will be met for all stages.
+All areas permitted to be cleared as per each Stage Disturbance Footprint will be clearly identified on project documentation and demarcated on site.
+Ground survey using surveyors and/or aerial photography in combination with baseline mapping shapefiles and Geographic Information System (GIS) technology to determine the extent of each vegetation type present within the DE.
+Monthly during active clearing scopes.
 Six monthly during construction (ie when there is still an increased presence onsite).
-Annually during operations phase (when activity onsite is low and risks are reduced).
+Annually during operations Internal construction reporting.
+Annual compliance reporting.
+Condition B1-2: Each Staged Disturbance Footprint Report must identify pro the stand are as within the aday along nt envelone, which include native fauna habi phase (when activity onsite is low and risks are reduced). hallucatus) critical habitat areas sunno